 I thought to say something.
 But the Huevos irony was lost to you already.
 That, and you wore black athletic socks with topsiders.

 I would like to set something straight however.
 When you come to Wine Country, or dine out in general, bring a shred of common decency.
 Even if you’re faking it.
 Your servers, cooks, hotel maids, gas station attendants, waiters are known and appreciated not just to each other but also by the winery owners, restaurant owners, hotel owners, tour company owners, magazine owners, etc. The ” owners” of which you esteem so highly and loudly plan to milk for political donations while here?
-News flash: We prize and appreciate good teams of staff.
+News flash: We prize and appreciate good people, let alone our teams of staff.
 For something fascinating and good happens in regions governed predominantly by agriculture.
 A good or bad year is shared by all and oft dictated by weather and consumer confidence.
 There’s a shared camaraderie amongst most of us.
 We rise and sink together.
 Much like this already great Nation of ours.

 So don’t saunter in from your Florida rental car brimming with runny vitriol for the very people serving you eggs.
 Go back to the Wonder Bread Box from which you came.
 And never order Huevos Rancheros from my colleagues and friend again.